Sichao-Yang/note_mage/examples/redundant_img_remove/DimensionReduction.md

 Next, UMAP needs to construct a graph by connecting the previously identified nearest neighbors.
 To understand this process, we need to look at a few sub-components that explain how the neighborhood graph comes to be.

 **1.2.1.
 Varying distance**
-As outlined in the analysis of the UMAP’s name, we assume a uniform distribution of points across the manifold, suggesting that space between them is stretching or shrinking according to where the data appears to be sparser or denser.
+As outlined in the analysis of the UMAP's name, we assume a uniform distribution of points across the manifold, suggesting that space between them is stretching or shrinking according to where the data appears to be sparser or denser.

 It essentially means that the distance metric is not universal across the whole space, and instead, it varies between different regions.
 We can visualize it by drawing circles/spheres around each data point, which appear to be different in size because of the varying distance metric (see illustration below).